 A huge number of small and medium-sized businesses would consider using pirated software to try and save money.
 A new study has revealed a surprising number of businesses willing to break the law to save costs.
 Our advice?
 Think twice before you walk the plank.

-Right now, the most popular types of pirated software are project management tools, and marketing and sales software.
-But a huge 56% of business owners said they’d even think about using illegal cyber security software in an effort to cut costs.
+Right now, the most popular types of pirated software are project management tools, and marketing and sales software, which can be downloaded by mistake on fake websites, so be careful before installing Zoom or malware on your business.
+Although a huge 56% of business owners said they’d even think about using illegal cyber security software in an effort to cut costs.

 Don’t do it.

 Not only is pirated software unsupported – so if you have a problem with it (which you probably will) there’s no help available to rectify the issue – but it can open your business up to bigger problems too.